max-galetskiy/traj-sim/README.md

 Here, functions for similarity measure computation and decision problem solving (i.e. checking whether Measure(T1,T2) <= Epsilon) are provided.
 For each measure, care was taken in implementing the most efficient computation algorithms found in current literature.
 In particular, the following measures are provided: Fréchet, discrete Fréchet, Hausdorff, DTW, LCSS, EDR, ERP.

 ### DataLoading
-Basic loading of either Euclidean or Road Network trajectories from a .csv file (examples for input data can be seen in the `/Datasets` directory.
+Basic loading of either Euclidean or Road Network trajectories from a .csv file (examples for input data can be seen in the `/Datasets` directory).

 ### DistCache
 Container to cache point-wise distances of a pair of trajectories.
 This is useful if multiple similarity measures are to be computed on the same pair of trajectories (especially for the case of Road Network trajectories).